-UIC Experience: Core faculty will provide training in the outpatient care center adolescent clinic, where the fellow will have a half-day continuity clinic for all 3 years of the program as well as additional assignments in general adolescent clinic, eating disorders clinic, adolescent gynecology clinic, and adolescent weight management clinic.
+UIC Experience: Core faculty will provide training in the outpatient care center adolescent clinic, where the fellow will have a half-day continuity clinic for all 3 years of the program as well as additional assignments in general adolescent clinic, eating disorders clinic, and adolescent gynecology clinic.
 Inpatient experiences include working with a faculty partner as a co-attending on the wards and acting as a consultant for hospitalized adolescents.

 The fellow will also do a 3 month rotation in Adolescent Psychiatry Unit (inpatient and outpatient) under the supervision of the Adolescent Psychiatry Faculty and, for medical aspects, Adolescent Medicine Faculty.
 The fellow will have a 2 month outpatient rotation in Family Planning where they will work closely with an attending in the Department of Obstetrics and Gynecology.
 Sports Medicine specialists from the Departments of Orthopedics and Rehabilitation Medicine will provide training in the Sports Medicine Clinic which provides care to UIC sports teams as well as the general public.
 In addition, the fellows have the opportunity to rotate with other UIC subspecialists in clinics which specifically address the needs of Adolescents.
 The fellow will also complete outpatient rotations in the community-based Job Corps clinics attended by the Adolescent Medicine Specialist.